 I also found a great image on Pinterest citing the benefits in an infographic which I have stolen from TheWhoot . 🙂

 A power-packed spice of nutrients – Cloves are packed with omega-3 fatty acids, fiber, and is rich in minerals (especially Magnesium) and vitamins.

 Clove includes mineral such as iron, magnesium, phosphorus, potassium, sodium, zinc and calcium.

 Thiamin, riboflavin, Vitamin C, niacin, folate, vitamin B6, vitamin B12, vitamin A, vitamin E, vitamin K and vitamin D are the vitamins precent in cloves.

-Helps alleviate toothache and maintain good oral health – Clove contains pain-killing properties that is known to provide relief from toothaches.
-Therefore clove oil is one of the most common ingredients found in most toothpastes.
+Helps alleviate toothache and maintain good oral health – Clove contains pain-killing properties that are known to provide relief from toothaches.
+Therefore clove oil is one of the most common ingredients found in most kinds of toothpaste.